13th Army (Soviet Union)

 The 13th Army (13-я армия, 13-та армія) was a name given to several field armies of the Soviet Union's Red Army.
 Later armies existed until the 1990s, and the army survived as part of the Ukrainian Ground Forces for some years.

 Russo-Finnish War

 The 13th Army was created again at the end of December 1939 as a separate 13th Army in the course of the Soviet advance into the Karelian Isthmus when the 7th Army was split into two, and also renamed separate, after being substantially reinforced.
-As part of the 1940 February Vyborg offensive they were coordinated by the North Western Front in Leningrad, both armies were able to breach either first or second defensive positions in the Mannerheim Line, but were unable to breach the main position.
+As part of the 1940 February Vyborg offensive, they were coordinated by the North Western Front in Leningrad, both armies were able to breach either the first or second defensive positions in the Mannerheim Line, but were unable to breach the main position.
 The separate 13th Army was allocated three of the eight rifle corps assigned to the operation.